 The scene does present a pertinent question about the nature of slavery in cinema.
 Is it right to portray a historical event that has such a magnitude of suffering and dehumanisation in the clothing of genre cinema?
 While many would argue that conceptually, the idea is abhorrent and historically inaccurate, I would claim that it is a great thing.

 If one takes the premise that film is a valid art form that can project our dreams, fears and struggles than why can’t we apply this to a painful moment in our history?
 Django Unchained fundamentally reinvents the way one can portray slavery.
 I think that by steeping it in genre cinema, it allows the audience to feel uplifted by a form of emancipation that takes place throughout the picture.

-Django is allowed to become the best version of himself with respect, patience and education, illustrating that those are the actual qualities that one need to be truly liberated and free.
-However, Tarantino also fundamentally demolishes the idea that the gunslinger archetype has to be white by using the character of ‘Django’ from Italian cinema as a jumping off point to conceive of an entirely new creation with strong mythical resonance.
+Django is allowed to become the best version of himself with respect, patience and education, illustrating that those are the actual qualities that one needs to be truly liberated and free.
+However, Tarantino also fundamentally demolishes the idea that the gunslinger archetype has to be white by using the character of ‘Django’ from Italian cinema as a jumping-off point to conceive of an entirely new creation with strong mythical resonance.

 Finally, through his primary thematic exploration of the self-appointed persona, Tarantino asks the audience to confront some challenging ideas.
 There is an inherent irony that the evilest person in the film is a black man who uses slavery as a ruse to maintain power and status.
 The malevolent group of racists who are historically feared are portrayed as bickering fools, and the leading white villain has an admiration for our titular hero.